ansys/5G-Wizard/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Download stand-alone executable, or clone repository to run script version of the 5G wizard.
+Download stand-alone executable from releases, or clone repository to run script version of the 5G wizard.

 ### Prerequisites

-To run the 5G wizard, you must have a local licenced copy of AEDT 2021 R2.
+To run the 5G wizard, you must have a local licenced copy of AEDT 2021 R2 or 2022 R1.

 ### Installation

 The 5G wizard can be run by executing the standalone 5G_Wizard.exe or by using one of the scripts (5G_Wizard_Standalone_NoGUI.py or 5G_Wizard.py)

+5G Wizard v0.2.4 or higher for Ansys Electronics Desktop 2022 R1
+5G Wizard v0.2.3 or lower for Ansys Electronics Desktop 2021 R2

 1. Clone the repo